 \end{itemize} \end{itemize}

-Compared to existing Table QA benchmarks, our task definitions provide a clear categorization across multiple tables, facilitating the creation of specific questions and enabling systematic evaluation of model performance across different categories.
-By organizing tasks hierarchically, ranging from simple lookups to more complex calculations, our benchmark can compare performances across a spectrum of task types.
-Additionally, our benchmark emphasizes scalability and Multi-Table contexts, effectively addressing critical gaps in existing datasets while ensuring the reasoning depths remain practical and reflective of real-world use cases.
-This structured approach not only enhances the robustness of the evaluation but also aids in advancing the development of models capable of handling intricate data interactions.
+Unlike existing Table QA benchmarks, our tasks are clearly categorized across multiple tables, enabling targeted question creation and systematic performance evaluation.
+By organizing tasks hierarchically - from simple lookups to complex calculations - our benchmark compares model performance across a spectrum of challenges.
+It also emphasizes scalability and multi-table contexts, filling critical gaps in current datasets while maintaining practical reasoning depth.
+This structure enhances evaluation robustness and promotes the model's capabilities of handling intricate situations.